 - The Ghost: He gets mentioned a lot in a number of item descriptions, but otherwise makes no known appearance.

 - Jousting Lance: His Weapon of Choice, as seen in Dark Souls III.
 Apparently, he was quite fond of the Impaled with Extreme Prejudice trope.
+He also covered it in rotten meat so that it would inflict Poison.

 - Mad Scientist: Hes the one credited for creating the Purging Stones and Bite rings.
 Its just best not to think about what needed to be done to make them.